Love Sex Aur Dhokha: Casting

 Banerjee and his team decided to cast newcomers and unknown professional actors.
-The cast consisted of actors including Neha Chauhan, Rajkummar Rao, Anshuman Jha, Nushrat Bharucha and Amit Sial.
+The cast consisted of actors including Neha Chauhan, Rajkummar Rao, Anshuman Jha, Nushrat Bharucha, Amit Sial and Aaditi Pohankar.
 The casting director of the film was Atul Mongia, who also acted in it.
 Neha Chauhan was cast after Banerjee saw her in her brother's wedding video; Chauhan wanted to assist Banerjee but he chose her for the role of Rashmi.
 Mongia auditioned 15 people a day for three and a half months to cast the 75 characters in the film.
 He screened almost 2,000 actors and auditioned 1,000 of them; some actors were chosen from the street.
 Sandeep Bose, who runs a casting agency, sent actors for auditions and was eventually cast in the role of Shruti's father in the first story.
 The three actors who were shortlisted for lead characters underwent through a two-month workshop in Prithvi Theatre.
 They were asked to act out random situations and improvise scenes.
 Arya Banerjee, daughter of sitar player Nikhil Banerjee, was cast in the role of model Naina.
 Herry Tangri was cast in the role of pop star Loki local.
 Rajkummar Rao, an alumnus of Film and Television Institute of India, was cast as Adarsh; to resemble his character's physique he had to lose 6 kg in a month.
 The film was edited by Namrata Rao, who also acted in a small role.